На русском языке

 Gravitational constants

-At the level of stars the ordinary gravitation is acting with the gravitational constant ~ G= 6.67428 \cdot 10^{-11} m3/(kg∙ s2).
-In the framework of Le Sage's theory of gravitation the gravitational constant is associated with other physical quantities, characterizing the fluxes of gravitons: [3] [4] [5]
+At the level of stars ordinary gravitation is acting with gravitational constant ~ G= 6.67428 \cdot 10^{-11} m3/(kg∙ s2).
+In framework of Le Sage's theory of gravitation gravitational constant is associated with other physical quantities, characterizing fluxes of gravitons: [3] [4] [5] [6]

-3. The maximum gravitational pressure from gravitons: ~P_g= 4 \pi p B_0= 4 \cdot 10^{34} Pa, which is approximately equal to the density of gravitational energy of the fluxes of gravitons.
+3. Maximum gravitational pressure from gravitons: ~P_g= 4 \pi p B_0= 4 \cdot 10^{34} Pa, which is approximately equal to density of gravitational energy of fluxes of gravitons.

-It is assumed that strong gravitation is responsible for the integrity of objects with the sizes of elementary particles, and the strong gravitational constant is ~\Gamma=1.514 \cdot 10^{29} m3/(kg ∙s2).
-In the gravitational model of strong interaction the strong gravitation, the gravitational torsion fields, emerging during the rotation and the motion of elementary particles, and the electromagnetic forces are responsible for the strong interaction.
+It is assumed that strong gravitation is responsible for integrity of objects with sizes of elementary particles, and strong gravitational constant is ~\Gamma=1.514 \cdot 10^{29} m3/(kg ∙s2).
+In gravitational model of strong interaction strong gravitation, gravitational torsion fields, emerging during rotation and motion of elementary particles, and electromagnetic forces are responsible for strong interaction.

 Dimensionless constants

-In the hydrogen system we can determine the dimensionless constants associated with the mass, sizes and speeds: [1]
+In hydrogen system we can determine dimensionless constants associated with mass, sizes and speeds: [1]

 For these coefficients we obtain the relation: